lite-xl/lite-xl-lsp/README.md

 [LSP protocol](https://microsoft.github.io/language-server-protocol/specifications/specification-current/).
 While still a work in progress it already implements all the most important features to make your life easier while coding with Lite XL.
-Using it requires the latest changes on the master branch of __Lite XL__ which includes the new lua __process__ functionality in order to communicate with lsp servers.
-Also [lint+](https://github.com/liquidev/lintplus) is used for diagnostics so make sure to grab that too.
+Using it requires at least __Lite XL v2.0.1__  which includes the new lua __process__ functionality in order to communicate with lsp servers.
+Also  [lint+](https://github.com/liquidev/lintplus) is used to render diagnostic messages while you type so make sure to grab that too.

-To test, clone this project, place the __lsp__ directory in your plugins directory, then replace or overwrite __autocomplete.lua__ plugin with the version on this repository which should later be merged into upstream.
+To test, clone this project, place the __lsp__ directory in your plugins directory, then override __autocomplete.lua__ plugin with the version on this repository which should later be merged into upstream.
 Finally you will need the [Widgets](https://github.com/jgmdev/lite-xl-widgets) small lib so make sure to also drop it into your lite-xl configs directory.